Toraja Travel

 Megaliths, Cliff Graves & Living Traditions of Sulawesi

-Toraja, in the highlands of South Sulawesi, is one of Indonesia’s most singular cultural landscapes — a place where ancestral rituals, limestone cliffs, and centuries-old burial sites shape an identity found nowhere else.
-In this field journal, Marco, Rémi, Leslie and Sabrina, from the Production Team at Mimpi Nusantara Asia, retrace their journey across Toraja to refine our future tailor-made itineraries.
-A route marked by megaliths, rice terraces, cliff tombs, and the living traditions of the Torajan people.
+Toraja travel in the highlands of South Sulawesi reveals one of Indonesia’s most singular cultural landscapes — a place where ancestral rituals, limestone cliffs and centuries-old burial sites shape an identity found nowhere else.
+In this field journal, Marco, Rémi, Leslie and Sabrina from the Production Team at Mimpi Nusantara Asia retrace their journey across Toraja to refine our future tailor-made itineraries.
+The route moves through megalithic ceremonial sites, rice terraces, cliff tombs and the living traditions of the Torajan people, helping our team shape new journeys across Sulawesi.

 Toraja: Highlands Where Culture Lives in the Landscape